berniebear/trec_is/README.md

 Junpei:
 - Change labels in data file according to the [changes in 2019](http://dcs.gla.ac.uk/~richardm/TREC_IS/2019/2019Changes.html)
 - [done] Cross-validation to see if it is comparable (question: Current evaluation is any-type, which means only require to have overlap with the test labels, how to perform it in cross-validation)
-- To see if the additional test data added into training is helpful (if data is noisy)
+- [done] To see if the additional test data added into training is helpful (if data is noisy)
-- Late fusion (train model and then average)
+- Late fusion (train model and then average, because different features may not in the same scale)
 - [done] Check with host if additional data could be used
 - A classifier to classify event
 - Event-wise model